amplication/amplication/README.md

 See [Amplication website](http://amplication.com/) or [Amplication docs](http://docs.amplication.com/) for more details.

+[Watch this video](https://youtu.be/tKGeLXoPr94) for a quick reacap of everything you get with Amplication.

 ## Development

 Amplication is constructed of multiple packages.
 To start working on Amplication follow the "Amplication Server" and "Amplication Client" installation instructions.